london-newyork/london-newyork/README.md

 Thank you for watching my page ☺️

-I'm Y.I from Japan.
+I'm Y.I who is Frontend-engineer in Japan.

-Now, To be a Front-end developer or Full-stack developer, I'm forcusing on studying Next.js/React/TypeScript/Node.js and so on.

 If you like it, would you contact me?